Missouri River Runner: COVID-19 pandemic

 In March 2020, service was reduced to one round trip per day due to the COVID-19 pandemic.
 Amtrak and MoDOT restored the route's second daily round trip on July 19, 2021.
 However, this second round trip was once again suspended on January 3, 2022, after the Missouri General Assembly cut the trip from the state budget.
 Missouri restored full funding in July 2022 amid increased demand for public transit due to high gas prices.
 The second round trip returned on July 18, but was suspended again on October 24, 2022, due to a shortage of available train equipment.
 The second round trip was officially added back again on December 16, 2022.

 On May 23, 2022, Amtrak began through-routing one round trip of the Missouri River Runner and Lincoln Service, creating a Kansas City–Chicago round trip.
-As of September 2025, a third daily round trip is expected to begin in April 2026.
+A third daily round trip was planned to operate from April to June 2026 during the 2026 FIFA World Cup.
+This did not occur, though an extra coach was added to the existing trips from approximately June 15 to July 12, 2026.